Ria424/developers-animatesdk-docs/Document_object/Document48.md

 #### Parameters

-**enabledFilterIndex** An integer representing the zero-based index of the filter that should remain enabled after other filters are disabled.
+**enabledFilterIndex** `integer`; An integer representing the zero-based index of the filter that should remain enabled after other filters are disabled.

 #### Returns